 Temporal threshold values (cutoffs) are inherently arbitrary and depend on conventions that taxonomists must agree upon.
 Thus countless alternatives are possible.
 Below, I

-endings are not regulated, green: family-group names and endings covered by ICZN-code, red: genus-group names covered by
+not regulated, green: family-group names and endings are covered by the ICZN-code, red: genus-group names are covered by

 For comparison: